yanchaoz/OrgMIM/README.md

 The complete Conda environment has been packaged for direct use.
 You can download and unzip it from [here](https://huggingface.co/yanchaoz/OrgMIM-models/tree/main).

 ## 4. Pretraining via OrgMIM
 ### 4.1 Generation of membrane attention maps
+The formalized description can be seen in 'preparation/MAM_details.png'.

 #### Step 1.
 Loading a Visual Foundation Model
 First, install the [Segment Anything](https://github.com/facebookresearch/segment-anything) package: